mikenewbuild/mikefallows/posts/adding-an-svg-favicon-with-dark-mode-support.md

 All in all, a neat little way to get a dark mode supporting favicon!

 [^1]: To _'change for better'_.
-A business concept that referes to small incremental improvements.
+A business concept that refers to small incremental improvements.
 [Wiki article](https://en.wikipedia.org/wiki/Kaizen).
 [^2]: Note: this only responds to the system dark mode, not the personal setting for the site because the colour scheme depends on the browser's chrome not the site's design.